Uplift Regression: The R Package tools4uplift: Application

 \subsection{Model selection and comparison}

-The objective of this section is to improve the fitting of the interaction baseline model by performing variable selection.
-This is done using the \code{BestFeatures()} method.
+The objective of this section is to improve the fitting of the baseline model by including quantized variables and interactions, by performing variable selection and by searching for the optimal parameters with the Qini-based uplift regression.
+This is achieved using the \code{BestFeatures()}, \code{InterUplift()} and \code{qLHS()} methods.

 We compare several models that differ in the number and type of explanatory variables.
-For example, we compare the fittings with the quantized version of continuous variables against models fitted with the original variables.
-More specifically, we fit the interaction model estimator of Section~\ref{sec:selection} with different versions of the variables \code{recency} and \code{history}.
-We let the function \code{BestFeatures()} select the best set of predictors.
-The baseline model uses the original variables.
+For example, we compare the fittings with the quantized version of the \code{recency} variable against models fitted with the original variables.
+In order to create the quantized version of \code{recency}, it suffices to use the \code{predict()} function as follows:

-Other models are fitted using either the quantized \code{recency} and the original \code{history}, or the original \code{recency} and the quantized \code{history}, or both quantized variables.
-Another model is fitted using the \code{Cat\_recency\_history} categorical variable from the bivariate quantization algorithm.
-The following code implements the interaction model based on the best selected features (that is, those giving highest Qini coefficient).
-In this model both \code{recency} and \code{history} are the original continuous variables.
-The idea is to try to improve the baseline model with feature selection based on the Qini coefficient.